Volhynia: History

-Volhynia's early history coincides with that of the duchies or principalities of Halych and Volhynia.
-These two successor states of the Kyivan Rus formed Halych-Volhynia between the 12th and the 14th centuries.
+Volhynia's early history coincides with that of the duchies or principalities of Galicia and Volhynia.
+These two successor states of the Kievan Rus formed Galicia–Volhynia between the 12th and the 14th centuries.

-After the disintegration of the Grand Duchy of Halych-Volhynia circa 1340, the Kingdom of Poland and the Grand Duchy of Lithuania divided the region between them, Poland taking Western Volhynia and Lithuania taking Eastern Volhynia (1352–1366).
-After 1569, Volhynia was organized as a province of the Polish–Lithuanian Commonwealth.
+After the disintegration of the Galicia–Volhynia circa 1340, the Kingdom of Poland and the Grand Duchy of Lithuania divided the region, Poland taking western Volhynia and Lithuania taking eastern Volhynia (1352–1366).
 During this period many Poles and Jews settled in the area.
 The Roman and Greek Catholic churches became established in the province.
 In 1375, a Roman Catholic Diocese of Lodomeria was established, but it was suppressed in 1425.
 Many Orthodox churches joined the latter organization in order to benefit from a more attractive legal status.
-Records of the first agricultural colonies of Mennonites, Protestants from Germany, date from 1783.
+Records of the first agricultural colonies of Mennonites, religious refugees of Dutch, Frisian and German background, date from 1783.
+After 1569, Volhynia was organized as a voivodeship within the larger Lesser Poland Province of the Polish–Lithuanian Commonwealth.
+Future Polish King Michał Korybut Wiśniowiecki spent a part of childhood in Volhynia.

+Late modern period

+A small south-western part of Volhynia was annexed by Austria in the First Partition of Poland in 1772.

+In 1783, a porcelain factory was founded in Korzec by Józef Klemens Czartoryski.

-After the Third partition of the Polish–Lithuanian Commonwealth in 1795, Volhynia was annexed as the Volhynian Governorate of the Russian Empire.
+After the Third Partition of Poland in 1795, the remainder of Volhynia was annexed as the Volhynian Governorate of the Russian Empire.
 It covered an area of 71,852.7 square kilometres.
 Following this annexation, the Russian government greatly changed the religious make-up of the area: it forcibly liquidated the Ukrainian Greek Catholic Church, transferring all of its buildings to the ownership and control of the Russian Orthodox Church.
 Many Roman Catholic church buildings were also given to the Russian Church.
 The Roman Catholic Diocese of Lutsk was suppressed by order of Empress Catherine II.

+Several battles of the Polish 1863 January Uprising against Russia were fought in the region, including the Battle of Salicha.

 In 1897, the population amounted to 2,989,482 people (41.7 per square kilometre).
-It consisted of 73.7 percent East Slavs (predominantly Ukrainians), 13.2 percent Jews, 6.2 percent Poles, and 5.7 percent Germans.
+It consisted of 73.7 percent East Slavs (predominantly Ukrainians), 13.2 percent--400,000 Jews, 6.2 percent Poles, and 5.7 percent Germans.
 Most of the German settlers had immigrated from Congress Poland.
 A small number of Czech settlers also had migrated here.
-Although economically the area was developing rather quickly, upon the eve of the First World War it was still the most rural province in Western Russia.
+Their main regional center was Kwasiłów.
+Although economically the area was developing rather quickly, upon the eve of the First World War it was still the most rural province in Western Russian Empire.